wilkie/codeorg-docker-dev/README.md

 	- Remove mini_racer gem (I really don't think we use this any more)
 	- Update unf_ext from 0.0.0.72 to 0.0.8
 	- Add gem 'tzinfo-data' (this is required for db seeding in containers)
+	- Add gems 'ruby-debug-ide' and 'debase' (required for debugging)
 - Edit src/Gemfile.lock:
     - Update unf_ext from 0.0.7.2 to 0.0.8
 - Edit src/config/development.yml.erb